fangyinglim/react-cat-sound-effects/README.md

-# Using React to create a simple app to play music notes
+# Using React to create a simple app to play cat sounds

-In this project the main goal is for me to get a hang of components in React as well as different Hooks like useEffect and useRef
+### Project objectives:

+* Practice using and getting familiar with React

+### What i learned:

+* React hooks (useEffect, useRef)

+* React components

+* Import/Export statements